dv-dev-6000/ForgottenVale/README.md

 ### The Game

 #### Overview
 This project was created with Monogame in C# for the 2nd year Graded Unit as part of the Edinburgh College Game Development HND course.
+This solo project combined elements of **project management, digital art/animation, design, programming and UX**.

 The aim was to create a game around the theme Environmental Change, it's a retro style 2D RPG adventure with turn based combat, character development and recruitable companions.
-The game requires a controller and runs on windows.

 The player controls 'the Wanderer' who stumbles on an ancient tablet shard in the woods.
-This triggers a series of events which requires them to set out on an adventure to find the forgotten vale, reassemble the gaia tablet and restore order to the changing world.
+This triggers a series of events which requires them to set out on an adventure to find the forgotten vale, reassemble the 'gaia tablet' and restore order to the changing world.
+The game engine was built using monogame libraries, the game requires a controller and runs on windows.

-#### Features
+#### Game Features

 * Changing Environments (Fair, Drought, Ice Age)
 * Recruitable companions